yyzeng/ppInk/readme.md

 *Option Capture at toolbar opening*
 Capture can be engaged as toolbar is opened.
 This option is set to false by default.

+*Long left click/Right click on Pens*
+Open the Modify pen dialog box for that pen

 #### Screen Shots

 ![](screenshot1.png)